 Biological pest control

-Chemical control only when needed
+Chemical pest control only when necessary

-Ambition: As clean as fruit
+Ambition: As clean as possible

 Partner FSI (Floriculture Sustainability Initiative) Supports Afriflora Sher in natural crop protection.
 Together they started to get a rose breed as clean as possible.
 Now there are already six breeds.
 An example of a breed that’s already this far is the Sunny Sher.